Instrument driver: IVI

-Remote control of instrumentation
+Instrumentation remote control

 Instrument drivers allow quicker development of remote-control applications for instrumentation.
 The drivers reduce the difficulty of string formatting when using SCPI commands by providing a well-defined API.
 The IVI and VXIplug&play Instrument Drivers use the VISA as the hardware abstraction layer so that hardware-independent applications can be developed.

 I/O hardware abstraction layer VISA

 The VISA library allows test and measurement equipment to be connected through various hardware interfaces.
 The following interfaces are available: